 What will happen if I don't appear at the ARB hearing?

 The ARB may hear the case, but they are not required to do so.
 The ARB also has the authority to compel an appellant to attend the hearing.
 If you do know that you will not be attending the hearing you are able to submit a written presentation to the board.
 This is explained in the Matters relating to Assessment Complaints Regulation.
 Below is the statement from the legislation.

-16(1) Parties to a hearing before an assessment review board may attend the hearing in person or may, instead of attending in person, file a written presentation with the clerk of the assessment review board.
+19(1) Parties to a hearing before an panel of an assessment review board may attend the hearing in person or may, instead of attending in person, file a written presentation with the clerk.

 (2) A party who files a written presentation under subsection (1) must provide a copy of it to the other parties,